acantril/learn-cantrill-io-labs/aws-serverless-pet-cuddle-o-tron/02_LABINSTRUCTIONS/STAGE4 - API Gateway and Application Lambda.md

 Click the `Actions` dropdown and Click `Create Resource`
 Under resource name enter `petcuddleotron`
-make sure that `Configure as proxy resource` is **NOT** ticked - this forwards everything as is, through to a lambda function, becuase we want some control, we **DONT** want this ticked.
+make sure that `Configure as proxy resource` is **NOT** ticked - this forwards everything as is, through to a lambda function, because we want some control, we **DONT** want this ticked.
 Towards the bottom **MAKE SURE TO TICK** `Enable API Gateway CORS`.
 This relaxes the restrictions on things calling on our API with a different DNS name, it allows the code loaded from the S3 bucket to call the API gateway endpoint.
 **if you DONT check this box, the API will fail**
 Click `Create Resource`

 # STAGE 4E - CREATE METHOD